joakin/mfui/README.md

 Wikimedia Mobile UI: components from wikimedia mobile sites

+## Usage

+In the `build/` folder you can find the production ready assets. `jQuery` and `OO` are required on the page for using the components.

 ## Development

 Node 6 & npm 3 required.
 Install the dependencies with